Crown Crystal Glass History & Gallery (Aug 2023)

 Crown Crystal Co.
 Bowl

 For a short history on the company go to http://www.powerhousemuseum.com/collection/database/?irn=168513 (MAAS) .
+The Power House Museum has a collection of over 500 items from Crown Crystal and Crown Corning.
 If you search ‘Crown Crystal’ on the MAAS site you will see many pages of pictures https://collection.maas.museum/

 For a longer history on the company go to http://www.juicercollector.com/Juicers/Crown_Crystal_History.htm .

 The company produced an enormous range of glassware.
-They produced bottles, commercial glass, light fttings, hand cut crystal, pressed/moulded glass and carnival glass.
+They produced bottles, commercial glass, light fittings, hand cut crystal, pressed/moulded glass and carnival glass.
 Most of what I have found is pressed or moulded glass and during the 1900s most Australian homes had several pieces.
+From 1950-1987 they also manufactured in New Zealand.

 The “Australian Glass 1900-1950 Valuation Guide”, Ken Arnold, 1991, Crown Castleton Publishers Australia, provides 64 pages of black and white pictures with serial numbers and price guides for pressed and moulded glass from the crown Crystal Glass Company.
 This book has been one source for the serial numbers on the photos below.